 Culture and Language

 During their early history, Sweden was also united with Denmark and Norway by the Kalmar Union beginning in 1389 and solidified by 1397.
-But internally, the union was in shambles and the Stockholm Bloodbath in 1520 saw Denmark massacre Swedish nobles.
-This led to too much conflict and the union ultimately fell apart.
-All attempts to rebuild the union were ignored and Sweden held its independence.
+Internally, the union was in shambles and the Stockholm Bloodbath in 1520 saw Denmark massacre Swedish nobles.
+This led to too much conflict, and the union ultimately fell apart.
+All attempts to rebuild the union were ignored, and Sweden held its independence.

 All travelers need to be responsible when they plan to enter a new country and that means you’ll need to do your research on tourist visas.
 Luckily, we’ve done the hard work for you so that you can get back to planning your trip.
 For US citizens, Sweden is a part of the Schengen Area, which means that travelers need to meet the requirements of the Schengen Agreement.